HydroProtocol/hydro-scaffold-dex/manual/change-network-and-run-from-source.md

 If the following command shows nothing docker containers existent, you are good to go.

-	docker ps -a | grep hydro-box-dex
+	docker ps -a | grep hydro-scaffold-dex

 ## Step1: Prepare a relayer address